 A Brief History Of Chiropractic

-The chiropractic perspective on health and disease emphasizes two fundamental concepts:
+The chiropractic perspective on health and disease emphasizes three fundamental concepts:

 - The mind-body relationship is instrumental in maintaining health and in the healing processes.

-Although chiropractic shares much with other health professions, its emphasis and application of philosophy distinguishes it from modern medicine.
-Chiropractic philosophy gravitates toward a holistic (“total person”) approach to healing which combines elements of the mind, body and spirit and maintains that health depends on obedience to natural laws, and that deviation from such laws can result in illness.
+Although chiropractic shares much with other health professions, its emphasis and application of philosophy and science distinguishes it from modern medicine.
+Chiropractic philosophy gravitates toward a holistic (“total person”) approach to healing which combines elements of the mind, body, chemistry and spirit.
+It maintains that health depends on obedience to natural laws, and that deviation from such laws can result in illness.

 Widespread Use of Chiropractic Care